 - Agency code for Students: uils-s6edywze

 About the Test

 The UI System-developed test is a saliva-based Polymerase Chain Reaction (PCR) test.
 PCR tests are considered the gold standard—with the highest sensitivity for this type of infection.
 It can detect the virus in people who are asymptomatic and/or individuals early in the course of disease, which makes it an exceptional screening tool.
 The test has less than a 0.3% false positive rate.

-The free saliva-based testing is for non-symptomatic individuals who are not isolating due to COVID-19.
-UIS offers SHIELD Illinois COVID-19 saliva testing for members of the community at no charge.
+UIS offers SHIELD Illinois COVID-19 saliva testing for the UIS campus and members of the community at no charge.
 Learn more on our Testing for Community Members page.

 After establishing your Point n Click account, testers can make an appointment through the portal for the approximate time they plan to visit the testing site; Please note, you can visit the testing site any time that day and are not tied to the specific appointment time.
 The Point n Click portal will produce a QR code to show the testing site staff.
 If an individual is not able to make an appointment ahead of time and get a QR code, they should visit the testing site and sign in with a staff member.

 Refrain from eating, drinking, tooth brushing, mouth washing, gum chewing and using tobacco for 60 minutes before submitting your sample.

 UIS sends test samples to a certified Springfield lab for processing as part of the SHIELD Illinois program.
 Results will be sent to an individual’s Point n Click portal within 12-18 hours.

 All initial positive tests and failed tests are re-tested to ensure the validity of the result.
 Any UIS student or employee who receives a positive test result should self-isolate and await a phone call from UIS contact tracers.
 If you receive inconclusive results, please retest at your earliest convenience.